TnTech-ECE/S25_Team4_MyCapstoneProject/ProjectProposal.md

 ## Introduction

-As technology continues to advance, its integration into agriculture is becoming increasingly vital.
+As technology continues to advance, its integration into agriculture is becoming increasingly vital [9].
 Greenhouses provide controlled environments for plant growth, but managing these conditions effectively requires continuous monitoring of factors such as temperature, humidity, CO₂ levels, light intensity, and oxygen concentration.
 This project aims to design a portable sensory network for greenhouses to improve climate consistency and enhance experimental accuracy.

 This system will serve two main purposes: